Little Doe Campground

 Directions

-From Highway 101, 12 miles north of Willits, turn right on Highway 162 to Covelo.
+From Highway 101, travel 12 miles north of Willits, California and turn right on Highway 162 to Covelo.
 One and a half miles north of Covelo, turn right on Highway 162 East and go 11 miles to Eel River Work Center.
-Continue 12 miles north of Eel River Work Center via Road M1 (Indian Dick Road).
+The campground is located 12 miles north of Eel River Work Center via Road M1 (Indian Dick Road).

 Amenities